Texas in March brings unpredictable weather, spring breaks, & March Madness.

 The Houston Livestock Show and Rodeo, also known as RodeoHouston, is one of the world’s largest livestock shows and rodeos.
 This annual event is held for three weeks every March at NRG Stadium in Houston, Texas.

 The Rodeo has an action-packed schedule with something for everyone.
 The heart of the event is the livestock shows and rodeo competitions.
 Top cowboys and cowgirls worldwide compete in events like bull riding, steer wrestling, team roping, saddle bronc riding, and barrel racing.
 The open horse shows feature different horse breeds and categories.
-There are also livestock shows for cattle, swine, goats, lambs, and poultry.
-Judging takes place and prizes are awarded to the top animals.

 In the evenings, RodeoHouston has an impressive concert lineup with famous performers.